Oya Aydoğan: Personal life

 In February 1978, she met Haluk Ulusoy through Suzan Avcı.

 In 1979, she married Ulusoy in secret.
 Due to the backlash from their families, the couple divorced after four months.
 Aydoğan and Ulusoy later described this marriage as a mistake in their youth.
-Aydoğan then lived with casino owner Tamer Taylan for a while.
+Aydoğan then lived with casino owner Tamer Taylan.
 In 1988, she married Latif Demirbağ.
-Together they had a son named Gurur.
+They had a son.
 They divorced in 1989.

 In 2004, she revealed that she was a follower of Alevism.
 In 2011, she said that she could speak French with an advanced level and could also understand English; she also named Türkan Şoray as her childhood icon.
 She also helped Fahriye Evcen at the beginning of her career.

 Death

-On 8 May 2016 she underwent a 12-hour surgery due to aortic aneurysm and was put under intensive care.
-On 15 May 2016, while being hospitalized, she died in Istanbul at the age of 59.
+On 8 May 2016 she underwent a 12-hour surgery due to an aortic aneurysm and was put under intensive care.
+On 15 May 2016, she died in Istanbul at the age of 59.
 On 16 May 2016, she was buried at Ulus Cemetery according to her wishes.